ehmatthes/pcc/chapter_18/README.md

 Installing Django
 ---

-In an activated virtual environment, you can use pip to install Django:
+In an active virtual environment, you can use pip to install Django:

     (ll_env)learning_log$ pip install Django
     Installing collected packages: Django